szhou68/OpenJumpMod/README.md

 	<osgb:orientation>0</osgb:orientation>
 	</osgb:textRendering>

 OSMM ITN contains non-geometric road to road_memeber mapping.
-I have a different handler for loading this mapping, which will be uploaded to this repo soon.
+I have a different handler for loading this mapping.
+Hopefully I will upload it to this repo soon.

 To use this mod in your JAVA projgramme, please use one of the two jar files in JAR folder in place of the original OpenJump jar file.
 Normally a feature category in an OSMM topographic layer GML file may be read into an OpenJump FeatureCollection in the following manner: